 All students accepted into the PhD program will receive funding in the form of entrance scholarships and graduate teaching assistantships.
 In addition, students are encouraged to apply for competitive internal and external scholarships and awards, as well graduate research assistantships.

 PhD students are eligible for graduate teaching assistantships.
 Once GTA positions have been assigned, the student must meet with the instructor who will be teaching the course to discuss the expectations of the position and negotiate its terms.
 The department attempts to assign graduate teaching assistants to courses for which they are most suited.

 Graduate Teaching Assistantship Contracts

 Every graduate teaching assistant and course instructor must submit a form entitled "Assignment of Work Agreement" which outlines the expectations of the student during the assistantship and the amount of time to be spent on those expectations.
 The GTA’s duties should be as detailed as possible, and the form must be submitted to the Graduate Program Assistant within seven days of the commencement of employment.
 Students and instructors should each keep a copy of the work agreement form.
 The contract should be followed as closely as possible throughout the semester.

 Graduate teaching assistants are expected to work 140 hours over approximately 14 weeks.
 Half appointments are for 70 hours over approximately 14 weeks.
 If your allocated hours differ considerably from that noted in your Assignment of Work Agreement, please inform the course instructor as soon as possible.

 Graduate teaching assistants are unionized.
-Copies of the collective agreement between the University and the Canadian Union of Public Employees (CUPE) are available on the Employee Groups & Agreements page.
+Copies of the collective agreement between the University and the Canadian Union of Public Employees (CUPE) are available on the Human Resources website.

 If there are any problems with graduate teaching assistant pay, please check with Student Financial Services, located in the University Centre.